dbergloev/crond/README.md

-# crond
+# RC-Cron

 Both `crontab` and `rc.local` has been more or less removed or disabled on many distro's.
 Systemd is replacing most of the old features, and that is fine.
-It's a hell of a lot better than older init systems, crontab etc. _(it is, deal with it)_, but it's also more complex if you just want to quickly add a script during boot or to run each hour or each day.
-These are basic things that should be much quicker to add, which is what this small install script provides.
+It's a hell of a lot better than older init systems, crontab etc., but it's also more complex if you just want to quickly add a script during boot or to run each hour or each day.
+These are basic things that should be much quicker to add, which is a feature that this provides and more.

-It creates a cron/startup script that will run custom scripts _(/etc/rc.cron.d/)_ depending on different timers that is provided by the filename itself.
-It is fast and simple to add and remove scripts and it covers most basic needs.
+RC-Cron merges the old `crontab` and `rc.local` within a single and much more powerful design.
+It allows you to quickly add scripts and have them being executed during boot, shutdown, on various timers and more, just by using a simple naming convention for their filenames.
+It can even be used to add other event based injections from other systems and allows scripts to be executed on the main RC-Cron thread or as a background daemon for longer running scripts.

 ### Adding a script